Ewandro: Udinese

 On 7 July 2016, Ewandro joined Serie A side Udinese on a five-year deal.

 On 21 January 2018, Ewandro was loaned to Portuguese Primeira Liga side Estoril for the remainder of the season.

 On 6 August 2018, Ewandro joined to Austrian Bundesliga side Austria Wien on loan.

 In April 2019, he joined Fluminense on loan until the end of the season.

 On 17 December 2019, Brazilian club Sport announced that Ewandro will join them on loan until 31 December 2020.

+Lokomotiv Plovdiv

+In July 2022, he relocated to Bulgaria, signing a contract with Lokomotiv Plovdiv.

+Spartak Varna

+In February 2023, Ewandro joined Spartak Varna.